mailjet/api-documentation/guides/_send-api.md

 The best and fastest way to use the SMTP Relay is to have your own local mail server relaying messages to the Mailjet SMTP.
 Your local mail server will give you reliable management of the messages and connections between our 2 systems.
 In case of breakage in the connection, your mail server will handle properly the error and retry to send your messages.

 In case you don't have a local mail server, you can still use the SMTP Relay by using one of the many SMTP libraries available or configuring your exiting system (frameworks, CMS, CRM...).
 However, some of these libraries or systems can lack the advanced error handling necessary to queue and resend the messages in case of error.
-The use of Send API can be a better choice has it require less interactions between our systems and limit the risk of failures.
+The use of Send API can be a better choice has it require less interactions between our systems and limits the risk of failures.
 The error handling is also a lot simpler with the API as we are managing for you the delivery and queuing of your messages.

 Using Mailjet's SMTP servers to send your transactional emails is very simple.
 All you have to do is update your SMTP server settings to use our server as a "relay" or "smarthost" with the credentials provided by Mailjet.
 The credentials are your $MJ_APIKEY_PUBLIC as a login and $MJ_APIKEY_PRIVATE as a password.